How to Answer an IELTS Matching Features Question Type

 The final mistake is getting stuck on one statement/name for too long.
 Out of all the names, there will be one or two that are harder to match corresponding statements.
 Some names will come up only once in the text and some will occur several times.
 The names that appear several times will be more difficult to match because you will need to look at several places in the text.
 If you find yourself stuck on one statement for too long, you’re better off moving on to the next statement.

-Free IELTS Reading Samples
+Free IELTS Reading Matching Features Exercise

 Let’s do some IELTS reading practice to hone the new skills, tips, and strategies you’ve learned.
-You are welcome to leave your answers in the comment section.

 Look at the following findings (Questions 20-23) and the list of researchers below.